theAvocadoCoder/theAvocadoCoder/README.md

 </h1>

 <p align="center">
   It appears you've stumbled across my portfolio.
 Please, stick around.
 Browse a repo; maybe raise an issue, maybe leave a star.
-I'm open to collaborations, contract work and employment so don't be shy, feel free to reach out :)
+I'm open to collaborations so don't be shy, feel free to reach out :)
 </p>

 ## :hammer_and_wrench: My Proficiencies: